jloayza10/depression_prediction_project/README.md

 - Model Evaluation
 - Cross-Validation and nested cross-validation

+The necessary notebooks used are oredered and numbered accordingly.
+If no numbering is present, the notebook presents a parallel study.

 ## Results for xbgoost model

 | Metric     | Adjacent Accuracy | Balanced Accuracy| Cohen-Kappa score| Weighted F1-score |